If you’ve decided to raise your quail in quail cages or pens, there are an overwhelming number of options available to you.

 3. Quail Hutches

-Hutches are one of the more secure pen styles to provide for your quail, especially if you would like to keep them outdoors and not in your home or garage.
+Hutches are one of the more secure pen styles to provide for your quail, especially if you want to keep them outdoors and not in your home or garage.

 Simple rabbit hutches, or even pre-made chicken coops, can be used for quail as long as they are built well, secure, and allow for easy cleaning.

 4. Quail Recall Pens

-These pens work well for hunters who would like to release their quail, and let the remaining return at night, or for those who just want to allow their quail to free-range and return at the end of the day.
+These pens work well for hunters who would like to release their quail and let the remaining return at night or for those who want to allow their quail to free-range and return at the end of the day.

 5. Quail Ground Pen

 They can be a bit controversial due to valid fears over quail drowning in torrent rainstorms, but if you can provide high ground for young quail within the pen, this should not be an issue for your birds.

 Ground pens are perfect for quail owners who want to allow their quail to satisfy their natural foraging instincts in the outdoors while enjoying the quails’ antics.

 6. Quail Flight Pens

 Flight pens are long and tall enough to allow quail to take flight and learn how to flush.

-Smaller pens, such as stacking pens, are usually meant for meat or egg birds when it is undesirable to allow the bird to exercise or learn how to fly.
+Smaller pens, such as stacking pens, are usually meant for meat or egg birds when it is undesirable to allow them to exercise or learn how to fly.

-Flight pens are typically kept far from humans, in a natural environment.
+Flight pens are typically kept far from humans in a natural environment.
 The thought is that if they are raised without a lot of human interaction, they will take to the wild much better.

-The options for quail cages are endless, and you may even have some of your own ideas for what will work for your quails, and their intended uses.
+The options for quail cages are endless, and you may even have some of your own ideas for what will work for your quails and their intended uses.